CogSci Apps’ Has a New Logo! Here’s what It Represents

-Looking at the icon now, I realize that the gap at the centre, and in the interstices of the perimeter, represent the gaps in our knowledge.
+Looking at the icon now, I realize that the gap at the centre, and those in the interstices of the perimeter, represent the gaps in our knowledge.
 Cognition is mainly not knowing; wisdom involves knowing that you do not know, and trying to do something about it.
-Our macOS products (like CogZest) are designed to help users (ourselves included) do great work with knowledge, which involves, amongst other things, identifying and repairing the flaws in their thinking and knowledge.
-But do no allow all these abstractions distract you.
+Our macOS products (like CogZest’s) are designed to help users (ourselves included) do great work with knowledge, which involves, amongst other things, identifying and repairing the flaws in their thinking and knowledge.
+But do not allow all these abstractions distract you.
 Our tools are very easy to use, concrete and powerful.
 By slightly modifying your workflows with them, your cognitive productivity will be greatly enhanced.

 The entire interactive, requirement-driven process of developing this logo is a good example of the CogSci Apps slogan, “Apply Knowledge.”
-Because we are very clear about who we are and what we do, once we set our minds to it, we were able to quickly develop this logo thanks to the services of a very competent artist.
+Because we are very clear about who we are and what we do, once we had set our minds to it, we were able to quickly develop this logo thanks to the services of a very competent artist.

 Please see the copyright section of our legal page regarding use of our logos , wordmarks, etc.